 We are joining in Christmas in Different Lands series today!
 Each day, a blogger from another country are sharing about a certain aspect of Christmas as celebrated in different lands!

 As South Africans, we have a mix-match of advent traditions.
-Some of our traditions come from our forefathers, the Dutch and the Germans, as well as American traditions plainly because it seems that their traditions are everywhere, lol!
+Some of our traditions come from our forefathers, the Dutch and the Germans, as well as American traditions plainly because it seems that their traditions are everywhere!

-I have done some research to find out a little bit about our forefathers traditions.
+I have done some research to find out a little bit about our forefathers’ traditions.
 I have found the German Tradition of an Advent Wreath with 4 Candles very interesting.
-4 Sunday’s before Christmas, an advent wreath(adventkrans) with four candles are set on the “kaffeetafel”.
-Friends and family are invited for coffee and cookies on each Sunday afternoon around the table.
+4 Sundays before Christmas, an advent wreath(adventkrans) with four candles is set on the “kaffeetafel”.
+Friends and family are invited for coffee and cookies each Sunday afternoon around the table.
 A candle will burn for each Sunday, leading up to Christmas.
-We don’t burn four candles, but this where our Christmas cookie baking tradition comes from!
+We don’t burn four candles, but this is where our Christmas cookie baking tradition comes from!

 Growing up, we had a Christmas tree(a fake one) we only decorated a few days before Christmas.
-We usually opened presents on Christmas Eve, after the kids give an impromptu nativity show for the grow ups.
-On Christmas Day, we’ll go to church in the morning, afterwards, we’ll have a big lunch and then the grow ups will have naps while the kids play with their new toys.
+We usually open presents on Christmas Eve, after the kids give an impromptu nativity show for the grownups.
+On Christmas Day, we’ll go to church in the morning, afterwards, we’ll have a big lunch and then the grownups will have naps while the kids play with their new toys.

 Christmas Eve is usually spent with family, having a big dinner and opening presents for the kids.
-We also go for a ride to watch houses that are made up with lights.
+We also go for a ride to watch houses that are made up of lights.
 Christmas morning, our kids will open their stocking gifts, then we go to church.
-After church they will receive another gift.
+After church, they will receive another gift.
 We try spreading it out, so the excitement of presents lasts longer.

 Our South African advent activities are adopted from the Dutch, the Germans and the Americans, making it not as unique, but special and fun too!